TendrilApps/tendrils-cli/README.md

 #### `default-repo-path`
 - Used to [specify](#specifying-the-tendrils-repo) the default tendrils repo if it is not otherwise provided
+- Should be an absolute path, otherwise it will be [converted to one](#relative-paths)

 # Developer Notes
 - Prior to development, run the [`setup-tendrils.sh`](./dev/setup-tendrils.sh) script